 Don’t use damaged glass containers

 Glass containers can be microwaved if they have the 3 wavy lines which indicate that they are microwave safe.
-Microwaving other glass containers is a risk and should be avoided as it will be unknown if they are tough enough to withstand the microwave.
+Pyrex containers will usually have “microwave safe” written on the glass and the lid.
+Microwaving other glass containers without these markings is a risk and should be avoided.

-Avoid microwaving glass containers while they are frozen and bring them to fridge temperature first.
+Avoid microwaving glass containers while they are frozen, instead bring them to fridge temperature first.
 I love storing food in glass containers and they are great for microwaving single serve lunches at work without the need for plastic wrap.